 Mitchell I. Quain has been a director since September, 2011.
 He is a Senior Advisor to the Carlyle Group and was a Partner of One Equity Partners, a private investment firm until December, 2011.
 From 2006 to 2010, he was a Senior Director of ACI Capital Corp.
 From 2002 to 2005, he was Chairman of Register.Com, Inc., an internet services provider, and from 1997 to 2001 he was employed with ABN AMRO and its predecessors in several capabilities including Vice Chairman.
 Mr. Quain has a B.S.E.E. in electrical engineering from the University of Pennsylvania and an M.B.A. degree from the Harvard Business School and is a Chartered Financial Analyst.
-Previously Mr. Quain served on the Boards of publicly traded AstroMed, Inc., DeCrane Aircraft Holdings, Inc., Handy & Harman, Heico Corporation, Mechanical Dynamics, Inc. and Titan International, Inc. Mr. Quain is currently Chairman of the Board of Directors of Magnetek, Inc., and a Director of, Hardinge Inc. Mr. Quain's academic background, 30 years of investing experience, working knowledge of capital markets gained from his experiences as an investment banker and his knowledge and experience as a Chartered Financial Analyst qualify him as a "Financial Expert" for the Audit Committee.
-In addition, his service as a director of other publicly-traded industrial products manufacturers are valuable resources to the Board.
+Previously Mr. Quain served on the Boards of publicly traded AstroMed, Inc., DeCrane Aircraft Holdings, Inc., Handy & Harman, Heico Corporation, Mechanical Dynamics, Inc., Titan International, Inc., Magnetek, Inc. and Tecumseh Products Company.
+Mr. Quain is currently a Director of Hardinge Inc. and Jason Industries, Inc. Mr.Quain's academic background, 30 years of investing experience, working knowledge of capital markets gained from his experiences as an investment banker and his knowledge and experience as a Chartered Financial Analyst qualify him as a "Financial Expert" for the Audit Committee.
+In addition, his service as a director of other publicly traded industrial products manufacturers are valuable resources to the Board.
 This collective background and experience makes him an excellent candidate as a member of our Audit Committee and Board.